Neolithic symbols in China: Dawenkou

 As with each of the other Neolithic sites, the comparison is based on only a handful of isolated pictures, and there is again no evidence of use in strings of symbols such as we would expect with true writing – none of these appear jointly.
-Wáng Níngshēng thus concluded that they are marks of personal or clan identity rather than writing.
-According to Wáng, "True writing begins when it represents sounds and consists of symbols that are able to record language.
+Wang Ningsheng thus concluded that they are marks of personal or clan identity rather than writing.
+According to Wang, "True writing begins when it represents sounds and consists of symbols that are able to record language.
 The few isolated figures found on pottery still cannot substantiate this point."
 Keightley opines that "they probably served as emblems of ownership or identity on these pots and jades, rather than as words in a writing system".
-Boltz agrees that they may have been "the pre-Shang counterpart to the Shang clan-name insignia" (p.
-48), but contrasts this with an actual writing system, for which there isn't any evidence at that time (p.
-51–52), while Qiu concludes:
+Boltz agrees that they may have been "the pre-Shang counterpart to the Shang clan-name insignia", but contrasts this with an actual writing system, for which there is not any evidence at that time, while Qiu concludes:

 Longshan culture

-The Chengziya site in Longshan, Shandong has produced fragments of inscribed bones presumably used to divine the future, dating to 2500–1900 BC, and symbols on pottery vessels from Dinggong are thought by some scholars to be an early form of writing.
+The Chengziya site in Longshan, Shandong has produced fragments of inscribed bones presumably used to divine the future, dating to 2500–1900 BCE, and symbols on pottery vessels from Dinggong are thought by some scholars to be an early form of writing.
 Again, this is controversial.
 Symbols of a similar nature have also been found on pottery sherds from the Liangzhu culture of the lower Yangtze valley.

 A pottery inscription of the Longshan culture discovered in Dinggong Village, Zouping County, Shandong contains eleven symbols that do not look like the direct ancestor of Chinese characters.
 Chinese scholar Feng Shi (馮時) argued in 1994 that this inscription can be interpreted as written by the Longshan people.
 Other scholars, like Ming Ru, are doubtful about attributing a Neolithic date to the inscription.
 The authenticity of these inscriptions is hotly disputed due to their appearance on a broken ceramic ware, an unusual feature among prehistorical text, as well as its unexpected similar appearance with the Yi script, a modern writing system associated with an ethnic group in the southwestern China, thousands of miles and thousands of years apart from the Longshan culture in northern China.